pahofmann/dynatrace-postman-collections/README.md

 ## Create environments
-For each of you dynatrace environments you want to use, add a postman environment via `manage environments -> add`:
+For each of your dynatrace environments you want to use, add a postman environment via `manage environments -> add`:
 ![Dynatrace API Postman Collections](pictures/manage-environments.png)

-The environment needs to variables:
+The environment needs two variables:
 * DT_HOST
   * URL to the environments
     * For managed: `your-dt-domain.com/e/Environment-ID`